Crangan Bay

 The suburb is a bushland area currently undergoing urban development.
 The major land owners are the local aboriginal land council and land held by an urban development company and the Coal and Allied mining company, who intend to turn this area into a suburb.

 There is a concrete recycling depot and gravel quarry on the northern end of the suburb which contains conglomerate used for road base.
-This product has been extensively used by Wyong Shire Council in the construction of local roads.
+This product has been extensively used by the abolished Wyong Shire Council in the construction of local roads.

 This bay is part of the greater Wallarah Peninsula and Lower Hunter bioregions.
+Crangan Bay is mostly situated in the Central Coast Council local government area in the Central Coast region, while the City of Lake Macquarie part of Crangan Bay is considered to be part of the Greater Newcastle area.